 Show detailsContinuing Education Activity

 Dental infections, while relatively straightforward regarding diagnosis and access, can be challenging to manage acutely.
 Dental abscesses or periapical infections typically arise secondary to dental caries (tooth rot related to poor dental hygiene), trauma, or failed dental root canal treatment.
-Left untreated these infections can be not only extremely painful but also pose a significant risk of descending into the deep neck space or ascending to intracranial sinuses.
-Identifying, treating and educating patients about a dental abscess will not only grant symptomatic relief but can also prevent dangerous complications.
-This activity explains when this condition should be considered on differential diagnosis, articulates how to properly evaluate for this condition, and highlights the role of the interprofessional team in caring for patients with this condition.
+Left untreated, these infections can be extremely painful and pose a significant risk of descending into the deep neck space or ascending to intracranial sinuses.
+Identifying, treating, and educating patients about a dental abscess will grant symptomatic relief and prevent dangerous complications.
+This activity explains when this condition should be considered for differential diagnosis, articulates how to evaluate this condition properly, and highlights the role of the interprofessional team in caring for patients with this condition.

 Objectives:

-- Describe the etiologies that can lead to the formation of a dental abscess.
+- Identify the etiologies that can lead to the formation of a dental abscess.

-- Summarize the examination and evaluation process for dental abscess, including any necessary diagnostic imaging.
+- Assess the examination and evaluation process for dental abscesses, including any necessary diagnostic imaging.

-- Review the various antibiotic regimens recommended for treating a dental abscess.
+- Evaluate the various antibiotic regimens recommended for treating a dental abscess.

 - Explain possible interprofessional team strategies for improving care coordination and communication to advance the evaluation and treatment of dental ascess and improve outcomes.